Home » Parent PLUS Loans

 5. Choose your final servicer.

 You’ll select this in the online application.
-If going for PSLF, choose MOHELA.
-If not, choose a servicer you haven’t sent a consolidation application to yet.
+Choose a servicer you haven’t sent a consolidation application to yet.

-After the consolidation is complete, apply for the income-driven repayment plan (SAVE, PAYE, IBR) using this application
+If the online IDR application gets denied, apply for the income-driven repayment plan (PAYE, IBR) using this application

 Provide a copy of your income documentation.
 Upload this completed application and your income documentation to your servicer's online portal (document uploads), or mail it to them.

-***Note: If you initially get denied, call the loan servicer and ask to be switched to the income-driven plan.
+***Note: If you're still getting denied, call the loan servicer and ask to be switched to the income-driven plan.
 Mention that you did the double consolidation.
-If that doesn't work, call again and get a different person.
+Call again and get a different person if you're not getting anywhere.
 You are legally eligible for this IDR plan if you’ve completed the double consolidation process before July 2025.
-If you still have trouble, submit a complaint with FSA.
+Last resort: submit a complaint with FSA.

 8. Make your monthly payments and recertify annually.